daveWid/node-socket-chat/README.md

 Then just visit [localhost:8080/chat.html](http://localhost:8080/chat.html) on as many browsers as you wish and chat away!

+You will start to see the server activity logged directly in the terminal.

 ## Want to chat with someone else?

 If you want to chat with someone else you will need to modify this line in `chat.html`.